 Mold and Moisture

 There was a lot of what looked like sawdust on and in the cells on the frames that were not as moldy.
 Any one know what this might be from?
 First thoughts were Varroa feces but it seems like a lot unless my hive was severely infested.
-Take a look and if you know please make a comment.
+I then realized it was sugar crystals from when i did a dry sugar feed going into the spring.

 As the frames were scraped into the garbage I noticed that these were the pollen frames.
 All the moldy bits were on the pollen, not on the empty cells or cells with honey.